-Interesting England - Somerset: King Arthur's Isle of Avalon, Glastonbury Tor & Abbey & the Pop Festival
+County of Somerset, England: King Arthur's Isle of Avalon, Glastonbury Tor and Abbey and the Pop Festival

 A steeply rising mound of earth, topped by an ancient church tower, the Tor is the highest point of the ancient Isle of Avalon.
 It was truly an island, surrounded by the waters of the Severn Estuary before an irrigation system transformed the land into the fertile ‘levels’ which exist today.
 The inhabitants of Avalon lived in houses of timber construction, on tall poles lodged in the water.
 They moved around in boats and are sometimes referred to as lake dwellers.